square/intro-to-d3/z02-parts-of-a-graph.md

 ### The Axes

 We can actually read the Excel graph because it's clearly labeled.
-Those same labels with "$20" and "Februrary" have to get to our screen somehow.
+Those same labels with "$20" and "February" have to get to our screen somehow.
 They also need to be formatted correctly for the data type.

 ### The Data